dinuionica/4PSARepository2023-IonIrinelDinu/Readme.md

 ## Website template

-This project represent a simple website template
+This project represents a simple website template

 ### Content